 7. The Innocent

-- Conveying safety, cozy nurturing, the innocent brand is humble and honest, offering a feeling of pureness.
+- Conveying safety, and cozy nurturing, the innocent brand is humble and honest, offering a feeling of pureness.
 Dove is one of the innocent brands.

 8. The Sage